FAQ

 We only work with companies that are active in the decoration and sale of garments, promotional products, and other printed material.

-The advantages of cold peel film are: Easier to know when to peel, durable transfer, holds small detail better, applies easier to difficult materials, and the transfer itself will hold up to rough handling.
-The advantages of hot peel are: Faster application and slightly brighter prints.
-In general we suggest cold peel.
-However, hot peel is faster and will allow you to do larger jobs quickly.
+The advantages of warm-cold peel film are: Durable transfer, holds small detail better, applies easier to difficult materials, and the transfer itself will hold up to rough handling.
+The advantages of instant peel are: Faster application.
+In general we suggest warm-cold peel.
+However, instant peel is faster and will allow you to do larger jobs quickly.
 In the final results, there is not that much difference between the two.

 Transfers should be applied with a commercial grade heat press.
-The temperature should be set to 310 degrees fahrenheit with medium to firm pressure.
+Set the press for very firm pressure.
+The temperature should be set to 310 degrees fahrenheit for cotton.
 PrePress for 3 seconds.
-Press for 12 seconds and peel cold.
-It is not required but we do recommend a 2nd 12 second press using either a parchment or teflon sheet to cover the design.
-These times and temperatures are what we find works with most heat press equipment and fabrics.
+Position the transfer on the garment and press for 12 seconds and wait until warm or fully cold and then peel.
+It is not required but we do highly recommend a 2nd 12 second press using either a parchment paper or textured cloth to cover the design.
 For poly that may bleed, temperature can be lowered to 275 and time reduced to 10 seconds.
-You should test and adjust the time and temperature you use based on your equipment and materials.
+For poly, pressure can also be reduced.
+You should test and adjust the time, temperature, and pressure for your equipment and materials.

 How To Apply UV-DTF Labels?